christian-byrne/size-match-compositing-nodes/README.md

 ## crop_larger_center

-> Crop the larger image to match the size of the smaller image.
-Then center it.
+> Center the smaller image on the larger image.
+Then crop the larger image to match the size of the smaller image
 >
 >
 > <details>